Deriving the contribution of blazars to the Fermi-LAT Extragalactic $\gamma$-ray background at $E>10$ GeV with efficiency corrections and photon statistics: Modeling of the Blazar Population

 In the above work the break energy $E_b$ and low-energy index $\gamma_a$ were chosen to reproduce the observed distributions of curvature parameters\footnote{In LAT catalogs sources that display statistically significant curvature are typically modeled with a log-parabola, whose $\beta$ parameter describes the curvature of the spectrum.} and photon indices of LAT blazars.
 Among all parameters, the high-energy index $\gamma_b$ that describes the SED at energies even beyond those samples by the LAT, remains the most uncertain.
 Its original value of $\gamma_b=2.6$ was chosen to reproduce the SED of a few popular blazars (e.g. RBS 0413, Mrk 421, Mrk 501) with contemporaneous GeV--TeV data.
 However, contemporaneous observations across a wide wavelength range still only exist of a handful of blazars and are limited, very often, to bright activity states of the sources (which may also be in a spectrally harder state).
 As such these observations may not be representative of the long-term average SED that blazar population models need.

 High-energy catalogs, which are derived using long-term LAT observations, can be useful in constraining the average blazar SED and, in particular, the high energy component.
 Here we use the luminosity-dependent density evolution (LDDE) and pure luminosity evolution (PLE) models of \citet{Ajello:2015mfa} and change the high-energy index $\gamma_b$ of the SED model until the blazar population model correctly reproduces the observed 3FHL source count distribution.
 We find that this required an high-energy index $\gamma_b\approx2.8$.
 Fig.~\ref{fig:dNdSpred} shows the prediction of the \cite{Ajello:2015mfa} evolutive models tuned to reproduce the observed 3FHL source counts.
-Both models reproduce the observed counts reasonably well, but predict a different source density (by a factor of $\approx2$) at fluxes of 10$^{-12}$\,ph cm$^{-2}$ s$^{-1}$.
+Both models reproduce the source count distribution obtained with the 1pPDF and efficiency correction methods reasonably well in the flux range of the 1FHL ($S > 5\times 10^{-11} \mathrm{ph}\,\mathrm{cm}^{-2}\mathrm{s}^{-1}$) where the blazar model is tuned \cite{Ajello:2015mfa}.
+On the other hand, the source density predicted by the PLE model is a factor of $\approx2$ higher than the one of the PDDE model at fluxes of 10$^{-12}$\,ph cm$^{-2}$ s$^{-1}$.
+Moreover, the apparent steeper faint-end slope of the $dN/dS$ obtained with the efficiency correction method may highlight that the blazar population experiences, at least at $>10$ GeV, a stronger evolution than what was found before \cite[see, e.g.,][]{Ajello:2015mfa}.
 A $>$10\,GeV catalog that relies on $\sim$20\,yr of LAT exposure or deep surveys with CTA will allow us to discriminate between these two scenarios.